Criteria for manuscripts

 Materials taken from other sources must be accompanied by a written statement from both author and publisher giving permission to Medicina for reproduction.
 Obtain permission in writing from at least one author of papers still in press, unpublished data, and personal communications.

 Every effort is made by the Editor-in-Chief, the Editors' Panel and the Editorial Board of Medicina to see that no inaccurate or misleading data, opinion or statement appear in Medicina.
 However, they wish to make it clear that the data and opinions appearing in the articles and advertisements herein are the responsibility of the contributor, sponsor or advertiser concerned.
 Accordingly, the Editor-in-Chief, Editors' Panel and the Editorial Board accept no liability whatsoever for the consequences of any such inaccurate of misleading data, opinion or statement.
 Every effort is made to ensure that drug doses and other quantities are presented accurately.
 Nevertheless, readers are advised that methods and techniques involving drug usage and other treatments described in Medicina, should only be followed in conjunction with the drug or treatment manufacturer's own published literature in the readers own country.
-Double-blind review
+Peer review

 Use of word processing software